zimesfield/delivery-service/README.md

 Create an OIDC App in Okta to get a `{clientId}` and `{clientSecret}`.
 To do this, log in to your Okta Developer account and navigate to **Applications** > **Add Application**.
 Click **Web** and click the **Next** button.
 Give the app a name you’ll remember, specify `http://localhost:8080` as a Base URI, and `http://localhost:8080/login/oauth2/code/oidc` as a Login Redirect URI.
 Click **Done**, then Edit and add `http://localhost:8080` as a Logout redirect URI.
 Copy and paste the client ID and secret into your `application.yml` file.

-Create a `ROLE_ADMIN` and `ROLE_USER` group and add users into them.
+Create a `ROLE_ADMIN` and `ROLE_USER` group and add userEntities into them.
 Modify e2e tests to use this account when running integration tests.
 You'll need to change credentials in `src/test/javascript/e2e/account/account.spec.ts` and `src/test/javascript/e2e/admin/administration.spec.ts`.

 Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the default one.
 Click the **Claims** tab and **Add Claim**.
 Name it "groups", and include it in the ID Token.
 Set the value type to "Groups" and set the filter to be a Regex of `.*`.